-Since last month, I started experimenting being virtual by living in a nearby province and less face-to-face meetings with the team at HQ.
+Since last month, I already started experimenting on it by living in a nearby province and less face-to-face meetings with the team at HQ.
 We already have initiated a survey internally with the employees who are willing to work at home, which 50% responded yes and the 25% others responded either option would do.
-The rest, which is new employees, wanted to work in the office, which makes sense.
+The rest, which are new employees, wanted to work in the office, which makes sense.

 This coming week, I am about to finalize remote work policies, control procedures, and performance measurement.
 There’s so much more to consider, from hiring, face-to-face team meeting schedules, training, sales calls, client visits, etc.

 I will document and publish the progress, hoping to provide value with entrepreneurs who are considering this strategy.

 Here are the policies we implemented together with its revisions from Sep 2019 to Feb 2020.

 For recruitment, we schedule written exams remotely with a dedicated time slot, we ask them to send personal videos as initial assessment and then final interview in person.